JEFworks-Lab/jefworks-lab.github.io/_posts/2022-08-30-annotating-STdeconvolve-cell-types-with-asctb-tables.md

 annotated reference single-cell RNA-seq dataset, how do I annotate the deconvolved cell types?”
-While I generally recommend consulting a biological domain expert (or referencing primary literature to become a biological domain expert yourself!) for annotating cell-types (both for both deconvolution as well as for clustering analysis), in this blog post, I will demonstrate how we can take a data-driven approach using biological domain expert curated genesets from [HuBMAP's ASCT+B Tables](https://www.nature.com/articles/s41556-021-00788-6) as a first pass.
+While I generally recommend consulting a biological domain expert (or referencing primary literature towards become a biological domain expert yourself!) for annotating cell-types, in this blog post, I will demonstrate how we can take a data-driven approach using biological domain expert curated genesets from [HuBMAP's ASCT+B Tables](https://www.nature.com/articles/s41556-021-00788-6) as a first pass.